cbernardo/kicad-patches/README.md

     the file to achieve the desired result.

 PATCHES:
+kicad_vrml_export.patch:
+    This patch is a rewrite of the VRML export routine.
+The supporting code for VRML manipulation has been cleaned up and a few rendering bugs fixed.
+Some rendering bugs remain but these occur infrequently, are only cosmetic, and their cause is now understood so they can be fixed in a future patch.

+DEPRECATED PATCHES:

 kicad_idf_export.patch: [ rev. 4919 ]
     This patch fixes a number of bugs in the IDF library and